 Hearing products that supplement hearing aids

-For someone with a hearing impairment, it’s easy to believe that their hearing aid is what sets the limits for how well they can hear – and to accept those limits.
+For someone with a hearing loss, it’s easy to believe that their hearing aid is what sets the limits for how well they can hear – and to accept those limits.
 Although today’s hearing aids provide good sound reproduction, in demanding environments many users of hearing aids still experience the technology’s limitations.

 Daily life is full of demanding hearing environments